Absence of operator growth for average equal-time observables in charge-conserved sectors of the Sachdev-Ye-Kitaev model: Numerical results

 We study the dynamics of the staggered magnetization $\hat{R}$ and of its square $\hat{R}^2$.
 The former has operator size $(1,1)$, while the latter contains both sizes $(0,0)$ and $(2,2)$.
 Figure~\ref{f:numerics} presents the disorder-averaged dynamics of the operators for $N=8,12,16$, comparing it to the results of the cumulant expansion method truncated at different orders.
 Focusing on the operator $\hat{R}^2$, for all considered system sizes, the quality of the approximation is found to improve with the number of cumulants considered.
-In addition, the plots suggest that the curves converge rapidly to the exact result as more cumulants are included; even though this claim cannot be rigorously confirmed with only three cumulant superoperators, it agrees with the discussion of Sec.~\ref{s:cumulant_expansion}, where we argued that high-order corrections provide negligible contributions as compared to low-order ones.
-These conclusions hold also for the operator $\hat{R}$, with the clear exception of some curves that manifest unphysical divergencies at late times.
-This happens because a cumulant eigenvalue $\lambda_{m,n}^{(2k)}$ can have a positive sign for some values of $N$, which makes the truncation of the cumulant series to that specific order insufficient.
-We point out that also $\lambda_{2,2}^{(4)}$ and $\lambda_{2,2}^{(6)}$, which characterize the dynamics of $\hat{R}^2$, acquire negative values for larger system sizes than those considered here.
+In addition, the plots suggest that the curves converge rapidly to the exact result as more cumulants are included; even though this claim cannot be rigorously confirmed with only three cumulant superoperators, it agrees with the discussion of Section~\ref{s:cumulant_expansion}, where we argued that high-order corrections provide negligible contributions as compared to low-order ones.
+For the operator $\hat{R}$, instead, some curves manifest unphysical divergencies at late times.
+This happens because a cumulant eigenvalue $\lambda_{m,n}^{(2k)}$ can have a positive sign for some values of $N$ and $Q$.
+When this occurs, it is not possible to truncate the cumulant series to that specific order, as it would lead to divergent long-time behavior (see Eq.~\eqref{expand_fmn}).
+Instead, one should evaluate higher-order cumulants, until a negative eigenvalue is found, and the series can be truncated safely.
+We point out that also $\lambda_{2,2}^{(4)}$ and $\lambda_{2,2}^{(6)}$, which characterize the dynamics of $\hat{R}^2$, acquire positive values for larger system sizes than those considered here.
 Any divergence must be compensated by the presence of a higher-order cumulant with a negative eigenvalue that restores the relaxation to the steady state.

 As previously exposed in Ref.~\cite{bandyopadhyay2021}, the steady state of the ensemble-averaged dynamics corresponds to the infinite temperature state.
 Some deviations are observed for small system sizes, but these can be attributed to finite-size effects.
 This result is reproduced by the cumulant expansion approach, as the identity is an eigenoperator of all cumulants, and is unique for all cases which we studied.